devx-cafe/git-phlow/docs/README.md

 ```

 ### Configuration
-git phlow is configured via `.phlow`, or `.gitignore`  files., in your local workspace or in the home folder of your computer.
-The configuration is standard INI files, just like gitconfig.
+git phlow is configured via `.phlow`  files, in your local workspace or in the home folder of your computer.
+The configuration is standard INI files, just like `.gitconfig`.

 #### Config Block
-Each configuration is has it's own block which can be used either by setting the block name to `[default]` or by specifying which configuration you want to use by setting it in the git phlow command.
+Each configuration is has its own block which can be used by setting the block name to `[default]` or by specifying which configuration you want to use by setting it in the git phlow command.

 A block consists of following fields.